When you Parent, do you see yourself as a Person?

 Do you have a value that you want your family to be characterized by?
 Something that is really important to your parent heart?
 Something you want your children to live by?
 We have several key values that we want our family to be characterized by and one of them is to be others centered: that is we, as Letchfords consider the value of the other person in all our comings and goings.
 (At least that is what we want for our family.)

 Phil 2:3 says; Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves.

 This tells us to put others first.
 Another passage that has been central in the training of our kids has been the one another verses.
 Apparently there are 59 of them – different verses telling us how we are to treat one another.
-At the end of this post you can download your own Quick Reference sheet listing these scriptures.
+I have collated the “One Another” verses into a free Printable for you.